NelsonShaw/G3/README.md

 # G3
 The training and test images for G3.

 Please note that these images are to be used with the Cloud AI Image recognition tutorial.
-Download these files and save them in a folder named "G3".
+Download the folder and ensure that all of the image files are saved in a folder named "G3".